myTerminal/template-web-app-webpack/vue-js/README.md

  - `npm run debug` to run Webpack with development configuration.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
- - `npm run develop` to run Webpack with development configuration and keep watching for file changes within source.
+ - `npm run develop` to run Webpack with development configuration and keep watching for file changes within the source.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
- - `npm run live` to run Webpack with development configuration and keep watching for file changes within source and reload the web-browser on every change.
+ - `npm run live` to run Webpack with development configuration and keep watching for file changes within the source and reload the web-browser on every change.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser and provides a live-development experience.
  Please note that Express is not the web-server in this mode and hence any web-services implemented in "src\server\index.js" will not work.
  - `npm run build` to run Webpack with production configuration.
- In this mode, Webpack minifies the JavaScript bundles and there are no source-maps created.
+ In this mode, Webpack minifies the JavaScript bundles and there is no source-map created.

 ## To-Do